 Compensatory mitigation is required for unavoidable impacts to the environment that are caused by the recommended plan.
-No mitigation is required for any of the actionable measures and B-2, since these measures are not expected to cause a net loss in habitat.
 The Coastwide ER features are being constructed with the intent of restoring, increasing, or creating higher quality habitats and to protect existing habitats from future degradation within the action areas.
-The South Padre Island Beach Nourishment is considered a CSRM feature, but is employing a nature-based method of shoreline protection which enhances the existing habitat so no unavoidable impacts are expected.
+Therefore, no mitigation is required for any of the ER measures because they are not expected to cause a net loss in habitat.
+The South Padre Island Beach Nourishment is considered a CSRM feature but is employing a nature-based method of shoreline protection which enhances the existing habitat, so no unavoidable adverse impacts are expected from this measure.
+No mitigation is required for the actionable measures because they are all ER features.

-Implementation of the Galveston Bay Storm Surge Barrier System, however, is expected to have unavoidable adverse impacts as described in the previous sections.
-Impacted habitat types are estuarine emergent wetland, Palustrine emergent wetland, oyster reef and open bay bottom as a result of direct loss and indirect modification through changes in tidal flow.
+However, implementation of the Galveston Bay Storm Surge Barrier System, is expected to have unavoidable adverse impacts.
+Impacted habitat types include estuarine emergent wetland, Palustrine emergent wetland, oyster reef and open bay bottom.
+The impacts to these habitats would result from direct loss and indirectly from anticipated changes in tidal flow.